 When the inspect_table()

-syscall is not activated, (before you call insmod
+syscall is not active (before you run insmod

 Big hint: use function pointers.

-Make sure you’re still able to run your test program you wrote in Part 3 before
+Make sure you’re still able to run the test program you wrote in Part 2 before

 you load your module (deactivated), after you load your module (activated), and